lmiroslaw/azure-batch-ilastik/README.md

 ```
 where $jobid identifies the job.
 You can find out this parameter while running [02.run_job.sh](https://github.com/lmiroslaw/azure-batch-ilastik/blob/master/02.run_job.sh), from Azure Portal or from BatchLabs.

+You can visualize the results in ImageJ, FiJI or any image processing software.

 ## Troubleshooting

 We encourage to use [BatchLabs](https://github.com/Azure/BatchLabs) for monitoring purposes.
 In addition, these set of commands will help to deal with problems during the execution.